Dragoljub Mićunović

-Dragoljub Mićunović (Драгољуб Мићуновић /sh/; born 14 July 1930) is a Serbian politician and philosopher.
+Dragoljub Mićunović (Драгољуб Мићуновић /sh/; 14 July 1930 – 26 May 2026) was a Serbian politician and philosopher.
 As one of the founders of the Democratic Party, he served as its leader from 1990 to 1994, and as the president of the parliament of Serbia and Montenegro from 2000 to 2004.
+In the 1960s and 1970s, he was affiliated with the Praxis School and was a professor at the Faculty of Philosophy of the University of Belgrade.
+In 1990, he co-founded the Democratic Party and was elected as a member of the National Assembly of Serbia.
+He remained an MP until 2020, when the Democratic Party boycotted the elections.
+He was also a presidential candidate in the 2003 Serbian presidential election.

 Early life

-Mićunović was born on 14 July 1930 in Merdare, Kingdom of Yugoslavia.
+Dragoljub Mićunović was born on 14 July 1930 in Merdare, Kingdom of Yugoslavia.
 He spent his childhood in Skopje where his father Mile worked as a civil servant.
 Following the annexation of parts of Yugoslavia by the Italian puppet Albanian Kingdom and Axis Kingdom of Bulgaria, he sought refuge in the Territory of the Military Commander in Serbia.
 After World War II, he resumed high school in Kuršumlija and Prokuplje.
 Mićunović was then sentenced to 20 months of forced labour at Goli Otok island by the Yugoslav authorities for ideological inclinations towards the Soviet Union.

 After his release, he became an assistant at the University of Belgrade Faculty of Philosophy.
-He was part of the Marxist humanist Praxis School, and in 1975 he was expelled from the faculty, together with seven other colleagues.
+He graduated in 1954.
+He was part of the Marxist humanist Praxis School from 1964, and in 1975 he was expelled from the faculty, together with seven other colleagues, due to taking part in the 1968 student demonstrations in Yugoslavia.
+Later, he was lecturer in the United States and Germany.